VHile/BT_Vibration_sensor/README.md

 <a name="general"></a>
 ## General info

 Arduino microcontroller was used to build the device.
-Special attention was given to use of a cheap inertial sensors (they were bought on AliExpress for a few dollars).Vibration visualization is based on the accelerations obtained due to the accelerometer.
+Special attention was given to use of cheap inertial sensors (they were bought on AliExpress for a few dollars).Vibration visualization is based on the accelerations obtained due to the accelerometer.

 Additionaly application has been created to display the accelerations on the graphic.
 It allows to connect to the device via bluetooth.
 After collecting measurement data, they will be saved in excel file.